Cosmian/kms/documentation/docs/cli/covercrypt/keys.md

 Import a key in the KMS.

 The key must be in KMIP JSON TTLV format.
-When no key unique id is specified a random UUID v4 is generated.
+When no key unique id is specified, a random UUID v4 is generated.

 The key can be wrapped when imported.
 Wrapping using:

 - a password or a supplied key in base64 is done locally
-- a symmetric key id is performed server side
+- a symmetric key id is performed server-side

-A password is first converted to a 256 bit key using Argon 2.
+A password is first converted to a 256-bit key using Argon 2.
 Wrapping is performed according to RFC 5649.

 Tags can later be used to retrieve the key.
 Tags are optional.